The Crossroads of Basel

 The dynamic of economic and social change in Western Europe during the nineteenth century and the outbreak of World War I marks the dissolution of a primarily agricultural and rigidly hierarchical social order that had survived for many centuries.

-Basel became an industrial town by its chemical and pharmacy industries.
-The city has always been committed to introduce modern architecture and to present non-European cultures (as one of the few non-colonial nations in Western Europe).
-The Museum of Ethnography was founded by missionaries and Swiss travellers and collectors in 1849 and was one of the first of its kind in the world.
+Basel became an industrial town through its chemical and pharmacy industries.
+The city has always been committed to introducing modern architecture and presenting non-European cultures (as one of the few non-colonial nations in Western Europe).
+The Museum of Ethnography was founded by missionaries, Swiss travellers, and collectors in 1849 and was one of the first of its kind in the world.

-Wealthy families, such as the Amerbach, Faesch and Fesch, were engaged in collecting arts and displaying it to the public, societies of arts and museums, founded by private funds.
+Wealthy families, such as the Amerbach, Faesch, and Fesch, collected art, displayed it to the public, and founded societies of the arts and museums.

 (Source: S. Eisenman, Nineteenth Century Art.
 A Critical History, London 2011).